girlscript/winter-of-contributing/Competitive_Programming/C++/Graphs/CSES Counting Rooms.md

 ```
 ### Step 1 : Verify whether the location is valid or not
+Create the function isValid(), which will check the grid for out-of-bounds problems as well as whether the place has been visited and is valid.
+This function will prevent you from visiting the same area more than once.
 ```C++
       bool isValid(int a, int b) {
           if(a < 0 || b < 0 || a >= n || b >= m) {